-Note: Continuous ventilation does not eliminate atmospheric hazards.
+Note: Continuous [forced-air]ventilation does not eliminate atmospheric hazards.
 It only controls the hazards.

-(b) Exception: Alternate entry cannot be used to enter a continuous system unless you can isolate the area to be entered from the rest of the space, can demonstrate that the conditions that caused the hazard or potential hazard no longer exist within the system during the entry, or can demonstrate that engulfment cannot occur and continuous ventilation in the area to be entered is sufficient to control atmospheric hazards.
+(b) Exception: Alternate entry cannot be used to enter a continuous system unless you can [positively] isolate the area to be entered from the rest of the space, [or] can demonstrate [and document] that the conditions that [which] caused the hazard or potential hazard no longer exist within the system during the entry, or can demonstrate that engulfment cannot occur and continuous ventilation in the area to be entered is sufficient to control atmospheric hazards.

-(c) When employees enter permit spaces under alternate entry, you do not need to comply with the requirements of paragraphs (5), (6), (8), (9), (12), and (13) of this rule for those entries.
+(c) When employees enter permit spaces under alternate entry, you do not need to comply with the requirements of paragraphs (5), (6), (8), (9), [and ](12), and (13) of this rule for those entries.